Jewel Master

 Jewel Master (Note: Japanese: ジュエル・マスター, Hepburn: Jueru Masutā) is a 1991 action-adventure game developed and published by Sega for the Sega Genesis.
 It follows a mage who can cast spells using elemental rings as they attempt to thwart the conquest of a demonic king.
 The player traverses five side-scrolling levels with the aid of their rings to progress through platforming challenges and to defeat enemies and bosses.

-The game originally began development by Amusement on the Japanese X68000 computer under the title Blade of the Great Elements, but due to complicated circumstances the game shifted it's focus to the Sega Genesis and as a result certain things were changed about the game.
+The game originally began development by Amusement on the Japanese X68000 computer under the title Blade of the Great Elements, but due to complicated circumstances the game shifted its focus to the Sega Genesis and as a result certain things were changed about the game.
 The game was composed by Motoaki Takenouchi.

 Jewel Master received mixed reviews from critics, who praised the unique elemental ring mechanics, visuals and sound but criticized the gameplay as it was deemed repetitive and uninteresting.